Ali Kanna: Biography

-In May 2017, Kanna's forces peacefully took control of the El Sharara oil field from Misrata's 13th Brigade militia.

-In June 2017, Saif al-Islam Gaddafi was rumored to have joined Kanna's forces in Ubari after his release by Zintan.

-In July 2017, Kanna went to Algeria to meet with Algerian Minister of Foreign Affair, Abdelkader Messahel.
-Kanna's Tuareg forces control the Ghat region bordering Algeria.
+In 2017, Kanna's forces peacefully took control of the El Sharara oil field from Misrata's 13th Brigade militia.
+Following Saif al-Islam Gaddafi's release by Zintan, he was rumored to have joined Kanna's forces in Ubari.
+Kanna went to Algeria to meet with Algerian Minister of Foreign Affairs, Abdelkader Messahel.
 Kanna allegedly has close ties to Algerian intelligence.

-In January 2019, as Khalifa Haftar's Libyan National Army launched its Southern Libya offensive in the Second Libyan Civil War, Kanna called for the Government of National Accord to dissuade Haftar from destabilizing the Fezzan region.
-In February 2019, Kanna was appointed by Fayez al-Sarraj as commander of the Fezzan region.
+After Khalifa Haftar's Libyan National Army launched its Southern Libya offensive in the Second Libyan Civil War, Kanna called for the Government of National Accord to dissuade Haftar from destabilizing the Fezzan region.
+The following month, he was appointed by Fayez al-Sarraj as commander of the military zone in Sabha.
 His role was to defend the El Sharara oil field from being taken over by Haftar and to unite the Tuareg and Toubou militias against Haftar.
 Kanna's appointment backfired as local public opinion appeared to strongly support Haftar's takeover and most of Fezzan, including Sabha and the El Sharara oil field, fell to Haftar.
-In November 2019, Kanna criticized southern fighters who supported Haftar's Western Libya campaign and called on them to withdraw immediately.
-As of June 2021, Kanna's Tuareg brigades remain in control of the Ghat, Ubari, Murzuk, and the Issine border crossing (the southern crossing point between Libya and Algeria).

-Kanna advocated for the unification of the Libyan armed forces while attending the graduation ceremony of the Ubari Military Training Center on September 28, 2022.
+Kanna criticized southern fighters who supported Haftar's Western Libya campaign and called on them to withdraw immediately.
+As of June 2021, Kanna's Tuareg brigades remain in control of Ghat, Ubari, Murzuk, and the Issine border crossing (the southern crossing point between Libya and Algeria).
+On 28 September 2022, Kanna advocated for the unification of the Libyan armed forces while attending the graduation ceremony of the Ubari Military Training Center.